gkatsikas/snf/README.md

 B. Download and Configure Click
 ----
 Currently, SNF compiles with the basic Click framework.
 FastClick support might be added in the future.
+In case you want to use the DPDK I/O, compile DPDK 2.1.0 or 2.2.0 (recommended).

   * `git clone https://github.com/kohler/click.git`
   * `cd ./click`